Celts

 The earliest undisputed examples of Celtic language are the Lepontic inscriptions from the 6th century BC.
 Continental Celtic languages are attested almost exclusively through inscriptions and place-names.
-Insular Celtic languages are attested from the 4th century AD in Ogham inscriptions, though they were clearly being spoken much earlier.
+Insular Celtic languages are attested from the 4th century AD in Ogham inscriptions, though they were being spoken much earlier.
 Celtic literary tradition begins with Old Irish texts around the 8th century AD.
 Elements of Celtic mythology are recorded in early Irish and early Welsh literature.
 Most written evidence of the early Celts comes from Greco-Roman writers, who often grouped the Celts as barbarian tribes.
 They followed an ancient Celtic religion overseen by druids.

 The Celts were often in conflict with the Romans, such as in the Roman–Gallic wars, the Celtiberian Wars, the conquest of Gaul and conquest of Britain.
 By the 1st century AD, most Celtic territories had become part of the Roman Empire.
 By c.
 500, due to Romanisation and the migration of Germanic tribes, Celtic culture had mostly become restricted to Ireland, western and northern Britain, and Brittany.
 Between the 5th and 8th centuries, the Celtic-speaking communities in these Atlantic regions emerged as a reasonably cohesive cultural entity.
 They had a common linguistic, religious and artistic heritage that distinguished them from surrounding cultures.

 Insular Celtic culture diversified into that of the Gaels (Irish, Scots and Manx) and the Celtic Britons (Welsh, Cornish, and Bretons) of the medieval and modern periods.
 A modern Celtic identity was constructed as part of the Romanticist Celtic Revival in Britain, Ireland, and other European territories such as Galicia.
 Today, Irish, Scottish Gaelic, Welsh, and Breton are still spoken in parts of their former territories, while Cornish and Manx are undergoing a revival.